wazuh/wazuh-documentation/source/learning-wazuh/cloudtrail.rst

 7. Use Kibana to find your successful login, and note that the Wazuh rule that fired was not the one you just created, because you logged in from an "authorized" IP.

 8. Copy the full_log content of your AWS Console login event.
-In a text editor, adapt the sourceIPAddress value from your IP to some other IP.
+In a text editor, adapt the sourceIPAddress value from your real IP to "5.6.7.8".

-9. Paste the revised log event into ``ossec-logtest -v`` and you should see this:
+9. Paste the revised log event into ``ossec-logtest -v`` and you should see this, because 5.6.7.8 was not in the CDB list:

     .. code-block:: console